Committed to working with health insurers to make effective addiction treatment more accessible to every American who needs it.

 Pilot Research: Payment for Opioid Use Disorder Treatment

-To advance this work, Shatterproof is partnering with the University of Pennsylvania’s Leonard Davis Institute of Health Economics to conduct a six-month research project to assess health insurance coverage and payment policies related to evidence-based treatment for opioid addiction.
+To advance this work, Shatterproof partnered with the University of Pennsylvania’s Leonard Davis Institute of Health Economics to conduct a six-month research project to assess health insurance coverage and payment policies related to evidence-based treatment for opioid addiction.

-This research is examining both private insurance companies and state regulations around addiction treatment.
-The assessment will identify areas where insurance policies and payments can and should be modified, and ways to track this information across the industry.
-Results from this assessment will inform collaboration with payers to implement strategies that incentivize evidence-based care.
+This research examined both private insurance companies and state regulations around addiction treatment.
+The assessment identified areas where insurance policies and payments can and should be modified, and ways to track this information across the industry.
+Results from this assessment can be used to inform collaboration with payers to implement strategies that incentivize evidence-based care.

-This pilot is made possible by the Laura and John Arnold Foundation .
-The Laura and John Arnold Foundation’s core objective is to improve the lives of individuals by strengthening our nation’s social, governmental, and economic systems.
-Its investments are focused on criminal justice, education, health care, and several other key areas.
+This pilot was made possible by Arnold Ventures.
+Arnold Ventures' core objective is to maximize opportunity and minimize injustice.
+Its investments are focused on criminal justice, education, health, and several other key areas.

 Daniel Polsky, PhD, MPP